staticdeploy/staticdeploy/website/docs/guides-serving-assets-with-custom-headers.md

 title: Serving assets with custom headers
 ---

-StaticDeploy allows us to specify custom headers to use when serving assets.
-For example, if we have a bundle containing assets `index.html` and `index.js`, we can tell StaticDeploy to serve `index.html` with header `Cache-Control: must-revalidate`, and `index.js` with `Cache-Control: public`.
+StaticDeploy allows you to specify custom headers to use when serving assets.
+For example, if you have a bundle containing assets `index.html` and `index.js`, you can tell StaticDeploy to serve `index.html` with header `Cache-Control: must-revalidate`, and `index.js` with `Cache-Control: public`.

 Custom headers are specified per-asset when creating a bundle, using the